susielu/d3-legend/README.md

 ### Using CDN

-You can also add latest version of [d3-legend hosted on cdnjs](https://cdnjs.com/libraries/d3-legend).
+You can also add the latest version of [d3-legend hosted on cdnjs](https://cdnjs.com/libraries/d3-legend).

 ### Using npm